openstack-archive/fuel-docs/pages/user-guide/cli.rst

 Release
 +++++++

-Get list of all avaliable releases:
+Get list of all available releases:

 ::